Career Timeline of Amal Clooney: Major Achievements and Milestones

 In 2002, Amal Clooney was admitted to the bar in New York, qualifying her to practice law in the United States.

-In 2004, Amal Clooney completed a judicial clerkship at the International Court of Justice, serving under Judge Vladlen S. Vereshchetin from Russia, Judge Nabil Elaraby from Egypt, and ad hoc Judge Sir Franklin Berman from the United Kingdom.
+In 2004, Amal Clooney completed a judicial clerkship at the International Court of Justice, serving under multiple judges.

-2005: Worked as a Prosecutor at The Special Tribunal for Lebanon
+2005: Prosecution at The Special Tribunal for Lebanon

-In 2005, Amal Clooney worked as a Prosecutor at The Special Tribunal for Lebanon, prosecuting the case against five people accused of assassinating former Lebanese Prime Minister Hariri and others.
+In 2005, Amal Clooney worked as a Prosecutor at The Special Tribunal for Lebanon, prosecuting a case related to the assassination of former Lebanese Prime Minister Hariri.

 2010: Called to the Bar of England and Wales

-In 2010, Amal Clooney was called to the Bar of England and Wales, Inner Temple, solidifying her qualification to practice law in the UK.
+In 2010, Amal Clooney was called to the Bar of England and Wales, Inner Temple.
+She became a practicing barrister at Doughty Street Chambers.

-In January 2015, Amal Clooney became a member of a legal team representing Armenia on an appeal before the European Court of Human Rights against Turkish politician Doğu Perinçek who was convicted of denying the Armenian genocide.
+In January 2015, Amal Clooney became a member of a legal team representing Armenia in an appeal before the European Court of Human Rights against Turkish politician Doğu Perinçek.

-Since 2015, Amal Clooney has been a visiting faculty member and senior fellow at Columbia Law School's Human Rights Institute, where she co-taught the Human Rights Course with Professor Sarah H. Cleveland.
+Since 2015, Amal Clooney has been a visiting faculty member as well as a senior fellow at Columbia Law School's Human Rights Institute, where she co-taught the Human Rights Course with Professor Sarah H. Cleveland.

-In 2016, Amal Clooney and her husband, George Clooney, co-founded the Clooney Foundation for Justice (CFJ) to protect human rights globally, providing free legal support to victims of human rights abuses.
+In 2016, Amal Clooney and her husband, George Clooney, co-founded the Clooney Foundation for Justice to provide free legal aid in defence of free speech and women’s rights.

-2017: Awarded grant to Southern Poverty Law Center
+2017: $1 Million Grant to Southern Poverty Law Center

 In 2017, the Clooneys awarded a $1 million grant to the Southern Poverty Law Center in Charlottesville, Virginia, to combat hate groups in America.

-March 2018: Joined legal team for Reuters journalists
+March 2018: Joins legal team for Reuters journalists

 In March 2018, Amal Clooney joined the international legal team representing Reuters journalists Wa Lone and Kyaw Soe Oo, who were sentenced to seven years in prison by the Government of Myanmar.

-In 2018, following the Stoneman Douglas High School shooting, the Clooneys pledged $500,000 to the March for Our Lives and donated $100,000 to the Young Center for Immigrant Children's Rights.
+In 2018, following the Stoneman Douglas High School shooting, the Clooneys pledged $500,000 to the March for Our Lives.
+They also donated $100,000 to the Young Center for Immigrant Children's Rights.

-In May 2019, Wa Lone and Kyaw Soe Oo, the Reuters journalists represented by Amal Clooney, were released from prison.
+In May 2019, Reuters journalists Wa Lone and Kyaw Soe Oo, who were represented by Amal Clooney's legal team, were released from prison.

-In July 2019, Amal Clooney and Caoilfhionn Gallagher became the leaders of the international legal team representing Filipino-American journalist Maria Ressa.
+In July 2019, Amal Clooney and Caoilfhionn Gallagher became the leaders of the international legal team representing Filipino-American journalist Maria Ressa, who faced legal charges.

-In 2020, Amal and George Clooney donated $100,000 to three Lebanese charities, the Lebanese Red Cross, Impact Lebanon, and Baytna Baytak, to provide aid to those affected by the explosion in Beirut.
+In 2020, Amal and George Clooney donated $100,000 to three Lebanese charities to provide aid to those affected by the explosion in Beirut.

-In 2020, the Clooneys donated $1 million to coronavirus relief efforts, supporting the NHS, The Lebanese Food Bank, and The Mill at Sonning Theatre.
+In 2020, the Clooneys donated $1 million to coronavirus relief efforts, including money for the NHS and The Lebanese Food Bank.

-November 2021: Co-plaintiff's counsel in Islamic State member case
+November 2021: Islamic State member Taha al-Jumailly Convicted of Genocide

-In November 2021, Amal Clooney was co-plaintiff's and victims' counsel in the first case in which Islamic State member, Taha al-Jumailly, was convicted of genocide and crimes against humanity and was sentenced to life in prison.
+In November 2021, Amal Clooney was co-plaintiff's and victims' counsel in the first case in which Islamic State member, Taha al-Jumailly, was convicted of genocide and crimes against humanity.

-April 27, 2022: Delivered remarks at UN Security Council meeting
+April 27, 2022: Remarks at UN Security Council Meeting

 On April 27, 2022, Amal Clooney delivered remarks at a UN Security Council Arria-Formula Meeting on Ensuring Accountability for Atrocities Committed by Russia in Ukraine.

-In 2022, Amal Clooney, along with Michelle Obama and Melinda French Gates, launched the 'Get Her There' campaign that seeks to catalyse educating and empowering teenage females.
+In 2022, Amal Clooney, along with Michelle Obama and Melinda French Gates, launched the 'Get Her There' campaign to catalyze educating and empowering teenage females.

 In December 2023, Amal Clooney filed a civil case on behalf of over 800 Yazidi-American plaintiffs against French cement manufacturer Lafarge for conspiring to provide material support to the Salafi jihadist group Islamic State.

-In 2024, Amal Clooney received a Legal 500 lawyer of the year award in recognition of her outstanding work and contributions in the field of international law.
+In 2024, Amal Clooney received a Legal 500 Lawyer of the Year award in recognition of her outstanding work and contributions to international law.

 In 2025, Amal Clooney was appointed Professor of Practice at Oxford University's Blavatnik School of Government.